cybersamx/go-recipes/webhook/README.md

 # Webhook Example in Go

-An example of a simple webhook system written in Go.

-The client will push a random event message to the webhook on the sever every 5 seconds.
+The client will push a random event message to a webhook endpoint on the sever every 5 seconds.

 ## Setup